ajosedev/knowledge/notes/20230803125044-t-shirt-size-scale.md

 Using a predictable scale, e.g. 1x, 2x, 3x, etc. can be typed just the same, but offers more meaning in case the scale needs to be adjusted in the future.

+Another negative is fitting something retrospectively in the middle of the scale.
+What if you need something above small but below medium?
+Numeric scales are a bit better for this, you can introduce a 050, or a 1.5x if needed.

 [[20211029152633-design-token-names]]

 [[designtokens]]